ramSeraph/topo_map_processor/README.md

 # tile and retile have a dependency gdal python library,
 # and some special handling is required so as to install a version of gdal python bindings which matches the version of gdal installed in your system
-# Also numpy and pillow depencies are required so that the gdal python bindings have some of the resampling features enabled
+# Also numpy and pillow dependencies are required so that the gdal python bindings have some of the resampling features enabled
 # Example: Get help for the 'tile' command
 GDAL_VERSION=$(gdalinfo --version | cut -d"," -f1 | cut -d" " -f2)
 uvx --with numpy --with pillow --with gdal==$GDAL_VERSION --from topo_map_processor tile --help